 Contrary to popular belief, our health is not simply a result of our individual choices.
-Our environment, combined with the people and resources within it, are major determinants of our overall health and wellbeing.
-This article explains the meaning of community, and highlights the major impacts connection has on physical, mental, social, and emotional wellness.
+Our environment, combined with the people and resources within it, is a major determinant of our overall health and well-being.
+This article explains the meaning of community and highlights the major impacts connection has on physical, mental, social, and emotional wellness.

 What are communities?